Key information

 The research must be conducted within the UK, Republic of Ireland or a low- or middle-income country (LMIC).

-We use the Organisation for Economic Co-operation and Development (OECD)’s list of LMICs.
-However, the following exceptions apply.
+This guidance document consolidates these countries into one group (encompassing low‑income, lower‑middle‑income and upper‑middle‑income economies in the DAC list).
+We take this approach to avoid confusion created by the DAC’s split between lower‑ and upper‑middle income categories.
+However, the following exceptions still apply.
 We can’t fund individuals or activities based in mainland China, because of the Chinese Overseas Non-Governmental Organisation Law, or in countries subject to UK sanctions.

 Applicants from international institutions are welcome to apply, provided they can comply with our terms and with UK legal, ethical and financial requirements.